Career/Technical Programs of Study

 Students must complete the technical program requirements as well as the following general education requirements.
 (The regulations listed under Academic Regulations, Degree Requirements, will also apply.)

-Each prescribed program of study, which awards the A.A.S., is included in the College catalog.
+Each prescribed program of study, which awards an A.A.S., is included in the College catalog.
 Although each program varies, the following standards are required as minimum degree requirements from the General Studies Curriculum in the Alabama College System.

 Area I: Written Composition I & II 3 - 6 Credit Hours